Abdullah-yasir/better.env/README.md

 VARS=PROD
 ```
-Now `VARS` will have all the values of `PROD` and will get transpiled like this
+Now `VARS` will have all the values of `PROD` and will get transpiled like this.
 ```bash
 # PROD will get printed here